phoenixweiss/yamlock/README.md

 # Decrypt values in place using explicit key/algorithm flags
 yamlock decrypt settings.json --key "super-secret" --algorithm aes-256-cbc

+# Encrypt only selected fields into a new file
+yamlock encrypt config.json --key "$YAMLOCK_KEY" --paths "db.password,api.token" --output config.secure.json
 ```

 The CLI detects YAML (`.yaml`/`.yml`) and JSON extensions automatically and writes the file back in the same format.

+Options of note:
+- `--output <file>` writes the result to a separate file instead of overwriting the input.
+- `--paths <path1,path2>` targets only the specified fields (dot/bracket notation like `db.password` or `users[0].token`).

 ### Node.js API